 Why would I want a crown?

+A crown is the preferred method of stabilizing a tooth that has had trauma, root canal therapy, large cavities, or large fillings.
 Crowns are the ultimate tooth stabilizers.
 They help hold everything together to ensure that you will be able to chew and smile with confidence for years to come.

 How does it work?